SebastianoDenegri/vietnam-systemic-risk-index/README.md

 - Risk of downside tail co-movements.
 - Market illiquidity.

 We assess the contribution of each risk dimension to the overall systemic risk and we aggregate the sub-indices using a methodology inspired by the literature on composite systemic risk indices.
-The applied methodology integrates correlations amongst the risk drivers thus capturing the systemic nature of financial distress, where co-movements across risk dimensions correspond to heightened systemic risk.
+The applied methodology integrates correlations amongst the risk drivers, thus capturing the systemic nature of financial distress, where co-movements across risk dimensions correspond to heightened systemic risk.

-## Results.
+## Results
 The empirical analysis shows that the VSRI:
 - Aligns with well-known periods of financial distress in the Vietnamese market.
 - Captures periods of increased systemic risk across latent market regimes.
 - Brings incremental information about the buildup of risk beyond the information already contained in more conventional stress proxies.
 - May contain useful signals for systemic stress prediction, potentially capturing systemic vulnerability patterns more effectively than conventional risk proxies.

-Among the evaluated models (Logistic Regression, SVM, and LSTM), the LSTM trained on the VSRI achieved the strongest out-of-sample performance, reaching a recall of 75% and a ROC-AUC of 0.77.
+Among the evaluated models (Logistic Regression, SVM, and LSTM), the LSTM trained on the VSRI achieved the strongest out-of-sample performance, reaching a **recall of 75%** and a **ROC-AUC of 0.77**.

 #### Summary of all Models’ Performance